More About Toyama's Awards

 - OECD recognizes Toyama as one of five cities, (along with Melbourne, Vancouver, Paris and Portland) with advanced "Compact City" policies

-- universal energy access
+- Ensuring universal access to modern energy services

-- double the rate of energy efficiency
+- Doubling the rate of improvement in energy efficiency

-- double the share of renewable energy
+- Doubling the share of renewable energy in the global energy mix

 Mayor Mori with Mr. Yumkella, the SE４ALL special representative of the Secretary-General, (center) and Mr. Horie, the Japanese ambassador for global environment (right), accepting SE4All Award in New York